Stan Lai (Lai Shengchuan)

 4. That Evening, We Performed Xiangsheng, performed by Performance Workshop, premiere March 1985, National Arts Hall, Taipei; revived for Taiwan and international tour, 1993.

-5. Bach Variations, performed by National Institute of the Arts, premiere June 1985, Taipei Cultural Center.
+5. Bach Variations, performed by National Institute of the Arts, premiere June 1985, Taipei Social-Educational Hall.

-7. Pastorale, performed by National Institute of the Arts, premiere June 1986, Taipei Cultural Center.
+7. Pastorale, performed by National Institute of the Arts, premiere June 1986, Taipei Social-Educational Hall.

-10. The Island and the Other Shore, performed by Performance Workshop, premiere May 1989, Taipei Cultural Center; international tour 1990.
+10. The Island and the Other Shore, performed by Performance Workshop, premiere May 1989, Taipei Social-Educational Hall; international tour 1990.

 12. Strange Tales from Taiwan, performed by Performance Workshop, premiere Feb 1991, National Arts Center, Taipei.